 A Poem by Coyote Poetry

-I sat on the hill in the midst of a wildflower field,
+I sit on the hill in the midst of a wildflower field.

-I sat at bay from a good friend grave.
+I sit at bay from a good friend grave.

 I came to tell him that, I was alright.

-I left the service in 2000 and he went to war alone.
+I stayed home and he went to war alone.

 We were comrades in many battles for 12 years,